By using this site, you agree to the Privacy Policy and Terms of Use.

 Vitamin C and E Show Frozen Advantage

 For vitamin C content, frozen samples demonstrated superior or equivalent nutritional value across all tested commodities.
-The study findings showed frozen produce contained higher vitamin C levels in three of eight items, with statistically equivalent levels in the remaining five commodities.
+The Bouzari et al. (2015) study findings showed frozen produce contained higher vitamin C levels in three of eight items, with statistically equivalent levels in the remaining five commodities.

 α-tocopherol (vitamin E) results mirrored the vitamin C pattern exactly.
-Frozen vegetables and fruits showed higher vitamin E content in three commodities, matched fresh produce in five others, and never recorded lower levels than their fresh counterparts.
+According to the UC Davis research, frozen vegetables and fruits showed higher vitamin E content in three commodities, matched fresh produce in five others, and never recorded lower levels than their fresh counterparts.

 Mixed Results for B Vitamins and Carotenoids

-Riboflavin analysis revealed minimal differences between storage methods, with six of eight commodities showing no significant variation.
-Only broccoli favored frozen storage for riboflavin retention, while peas maintained higher levels when fresh, according to the research data.
+Riboflavin analysis by Bouzari and colleagues revealed minimal differences between storage methods, with six of eight commodities showing no significant variation.
+Only broccoli favored frozen storage for riboflavin retention, while peas maintained higher levels when fresh.

 β-carotene presented the only category where fresh produce consistently outperformed frozen alternatives.
-Among the five commodities containing measurable β-carotene levels, frozen storage resulted in notable losses in peas, carrots, and spinach, while corn, blueberries, and strawberries contained negligible amounts of this nutrient.
+Among the five commodities containing measurable β-carotene levels, the UC Davis study found that frozen storage resulted in notable losses in peas, carrots, and spinach, while corn, blueberries, and strawberries contained negligible amounts of this nutrient.

 Processing Timeline Explains Nutritional Differences

-The mechanism underlying these nutritional patterns reflects fundamental differences in post-harvest processing.
-Commercial frozen vegetables undergo blanching and freezing within hours of harvest, effectively locking nutrients at peak concentration levels, as documented in food science literature.
+According to the Bouzari et al. research, commercial frozen vegetables undergo blanching and freezing within hours of harvest, effectively locking nutrients at peak concentration levels.

 Frozen vegetables are blanched and frozen within hours of harvest, locking in nutrient content at peak levels, while fresh produce undergoes extended storage and transport that can degrade vitamin content

-— Dr. Ali Bouzari, UC Davis (Journal of Agricultural and Food Chemistry, 2015)
+— Based on findings by Dr. Ali Bouzari, UC Davis (Journal of Agricultural and Food Chemistry, 2015)

 Key takeaways